MetaCommunity/affta/README.md

 ### AFFTA-1.4

+* In parallel with development of the MCi `APPLICATION` system, develop an application notificiation protocol for test results

 * Developing MCi AFFTA in parallel with the MCi `APPLCIATION` system, implementing the `UNION-STREAM` specification (presently denoted in